 In most societies in Africa, and especially in Nigeria, a high premium is placed on age.
 Differences in age systems across cultures have important sociolinguistic implications.
 Fishman (1971) says “Who speaks what and how, when and where”.

 Looking critically at Fishmam’s statement the speaker and what is spoken is very important.
 Certain words or utterances are reserved for certain age groups.
 For instance in Africa, the use of proverbs and proverbial statements is reserved for the elders.

-If the young people must use them, they have to acknowledge the elders as a way of seeking their permission to use those languages items.
-Furthermore, some paralinguistic codes are not expected from the younger language users when an elder is taking.
+If young people must use them, they have to acknowledge the elders as a way of seeking their permission to use those language items.
+Furthermore, some paralinguistic codes are not expected from the younger language users when an elder is taking them.

-Examples of such include: looking straight into the eyes of the elder, dragging of feet on the floor, hissing, etc. Not only this, in some cultures, for instance, the Yoruba of Nigeria, young persons are not expected to initiate a handshake when in contact with the elders.
+Examples of such include: looking straight into the eyes of the elder, dragging feet on the floor, hissing, etc. Not only this but in some cultures, for instance, the Yoruba of Nigeria, young persons are not expected to initiate a handshake when in contact with the elders.

 The education of people may determine the level of language use.
 Akindele and Adegbite’s (1992) classification of the Nigerian social class has been based on the level of education of the people such that we have elite and non-elite classes.

 It is, however, important to consider education as a variable in its own right.
 It has been observed that education can enhance an individual social status, but it is not the only factor determining social classification.